-As a result, Buxton leaked the story to a reporter friend, who passed it on to a fellow reporter, Jean Heller of the Associated Press.
-Heller broke the story in July 1972, prompting public outrage and forcing the study to shut down.
+Buxton then leaked the story to a reporter friend, who passed it on to a fellow reporter, Jean Heller of the Associated Press.
+Heller broke the story in July 1972, prompting public outrage and forcing the study to finally shut down.

 By that time, 28 participants had perished from syphilis, 100 more had passed away from related complications, at least 40 spouses had been diagnosed with it and the disease had been passed to 19 children at birth.

 In 1973, Congress held hearings on the Tuskegee experiments, and the following year the study’s surviving participants, along with the heirs of those who died, received a $10 million out-of-court settlement.
 Additionally, new guidelines were issued to protect human subjects in U.S. government-funded research projects.

-As a result of the Tuskegee experiment, many African Americans developed a lingering, deep mistrust of public health officials.
-In part to foster racial healing, President Clinton issued a 1997 apology, stating, “The United States government did something that was wrong—deeply, profoundly, morally wrong… It is not only in remembering that shameful past that we can make amends and repair our nation, but it is in remembering that past that we can build a better present and a better future.”
+As a result of the Tuskegee experiment, many African Americans developed a lingering, deep mistrust of public health officials and vaccines.
+In part to foster racial healing, President Bill Clinton issued a 1997 apology, stating, “The United States government did something that was wrong—deeply, profoundly, morally wrong… It is not only in remembering that shameful past that we can make amends and repair our nation, but it is in remembering that past that we can build a better present and a better future.”

-During his apology, the president announced plans for the establishment of Tuskegee University’s National Center for Bioethics in Research and Health Care.
+During his apology, Clinton announced plans for the establishment of Tuskegee University’s National Center for Bioethics in Research and Health Care.

 The final study participant passed away in 2004.

 Tuskegee wasn't the first unethical syphilis study.
-In 2010, then-President Barack Obama and other federal officials apologized for another unethical, U.S.-sponsored medical study, conducted decades earlier in Guatemala.
+In 2010, then-President Barack Obama and other federal officials apologized for another U.S.-sponsored experiment, conducted decades earlier in Guatemala.
 In that study, from 1946 to 1948, nearly 700 men and women—prisoners, soldiers, mental patients—were intentionally infected with syphilis (hundreds more people were exposed to other sexually transmitted diseases as part of the study) without their knowledge or consent.